Resources & Advice

 The most important aspects when planning your travels, in order of importance:

-- Location -- The more foreign to your experience (belief system) the more difficult your travels will be in the short run, but the more rewarding you'll find your travels in the long run.
+- Fear Factor — The more foreign to your experience (belief system) the more difficult your travels will be in the short run, but the more rewarding you’ll find your travels in the long run.
+For example, what is the scariest, yet most exciting, travel destination you can imagine.
+I don’t recommend a war zone, but neither do I recommend something too easy, like a beach vacation.

 - Just do it!
 If you choose to bicycle tour, get on a bike and go.
 You’ll figure it out fast.

-- I'd spend more time living with the locals, say a week or two or even several months with a family off the beaten path.
+- Go Slow!
+You are not on “the amazing race” around the world.
+Spend more time living with the locals, say a week or two or even several months with a family off the beaten path.

-- I'd also take more photos and videos than you'd ever think you'd need.
+- Take more photos and videos than you’d ever think you’d need.

 - Make lots of notes and trip updates for your friends.

-- Bring a wide brimmed hat for the sun, and use organic (no petrochemicals) sunscreen.
+- Stay out of the sun.
+Bring a wide brimmed hat for the sun, and use organic (no petrochemicals) sunscreen.

 - Leave a place better than you found it.

-- Three easy steps to turn dreams into reality.
+- Three easy steps for how to turn dreams into reality.

-- See my world trip for FAQs and Supplies and Tips & tricks
+- See my world bicycle trip for FAQs and Supply List

-- For current thoughts and inspirations, see my Blog
+- For current thoughts and inspirations, see News

 The great grandmother of advice: